ulb-sachsen-anhalt/ulb-journal-saf/README.md

 ## 1. Metadata retrieval in OJS/OMP

-In this first step the python script _journal2saf.py_ is used to get all relevant metadata for the ressource in a given [OMP](https://pkp.sfu.ca/omp) or [OJS](https://pkp.sfu.ca/ojs/) server which are marked already as **published** and that are to be sent to DSpace.
+In this first step the python script _journal2saf.py_ is used to get all relevant metadata for the resource in a given [OMP](https://pkp.sfu.ca/omp) or [OJS](https://pkp.sfu.ca/ojs/) server which are marked already as **published** and that are to be sent to DSpace.
 This is done via the [REST-API](https://docs.pkp.sfu.ca/dev/api/ojs/3.3).
-It will only export ressources that have not been exported with it yet.
+It will only export resources that have not been exported with it yet.

 ## 2. Creation of SAF-Data Packages for the import and copying to DSpace